St Laurence's GAA: History

-Hurling

-St. Laurence's GAA started fielding hurling teams at Underage in 1998 and continues to do so.
-St. Laurence's GAA Hurling Club consistently provides players to the Kildare Development Squads.
-In 2017, St. Laurence's GAA Hurling Club had two representatives on the Kildare Under 17 Celtic Challenge Team.

-In 2005 St. Laurence's GAA Hurling Club fielded its first-ever Adult Team, which went on to win a Kildare Adult Hurling League Title in 2008.
-St. Laurence's GAA Hurling Club won the Kildare Junior Hurling Championship in 2011, followed by winning the Kildare Intermediate League in 2012.
-St. Laurence's GAA Hurling Club has had three Players represent Kildare at Senior Hurling Level.
+St. Laurence's GAA started fielding hurling teams at underage level in 1998.
+In 2005, St. Laurence's fielded its first-ever adult team, which went on to win a Kildare league title in 2008.
+St. Laurence's hurling club won the Kildare Junior Hurling Championship in 2011, followed by a Kildare Intermediate League title in 2012.

-Camogie

-Sheila Norton founded the Ballitore camogie club in March 1934 with the Kilkenny colours, black and amber.
+In camogie, Sheila Norton founded a camogie club in Ballitore in March 1934.
 The club was a junior finalist in 1940.

-Revived in 1980 and using St. Laurence's colours and name, the club won the junior championship and league.
-The club went on to win the Intermediate championship in 1989, with a victory over Broadford, which prevented Broadford from winning 11 in-a-row.

-Patricia Keatley, Melanie Treacy and Michelle Aspell and were selected on the Kildare camogie team of the century.
+Revived in 1980, and using the St. Laurence's name, the club won the junior championship and league.
+The club went on to win the Intermediate championship in 1989, with a victory over Broadford.
+A number players with the club, Patricia Keatley, Melanie Treacy and Michelle Aspell, were selected on the Kildare camogie team of the century.

-Other sports

-In addition to hurling, camogie, mens and ladies Gaelic football, the club also hosts badminton, basketball and bowls.

-St. Laurence's Badminton Club was established in 2006 and offers both Junior and Adult Badminton clubs.
-It is an associated with Badminton Ireland, the national governing body for the sport on the island of Ireland.

-A basketball club, the 'LARRIE BIRDS', was established in 2015.
-In November 2015, the 'LARRIE BIRDS' club hosted their first ever competitive basketball matches.
-Athlone Basketball made the journey to play the club's U12 & U14 girls teams who were the first teams to represent our club at any grade.
+Facilities

+St. Laurence's GAA club, based at Oldgrange in the parish of Narraghmore in County Kildare, covers the parish villages of Narraghmore, Kilmead, Booley, Calverstown, Kilgowan, Brewel, Ballymount, Crookstown, Ballitore and Mullaghmast.

+The facilities at Oldgrange, opened in 1975, are used for men's football, ladies football, hurling, camogie, basketball, badminton and bowls.
+St. Laurence's also houses a community complex, which includes a bar, indoor sports hall, outdoor children's playground and a 750-metre athletics track.

-St. Laurence's Bowls Club is based at St. Laurence's Complex Hall.
-They host mixed ability and mixed age teams for competitive play and social recreation.
+The badminton club, St. Laurence's Badminton Club, was established in 2006 and has both junior and adult sections.
+The basketball club, the Larrie Birds Basketball Club, was established in 2015 and hosted its first ever competitive basketball matches in November 2015.
+St. Laurence's Bowls Club, based at the St. Laurence's Complex Hall, hosts mixed ability and mixed age teams for competitive play and social recreation.